OpenDreamKit/OpenDreamKit.github.io/joinus.md

 # Université Paris Sud, Orsay:

-- [A full time developer position (Ingénieur de Recherche)](http://opendreamkit.org/2015/05/22/developer-position-paris-sud), starting in Fall 2015 for up to four years.
+- [A full time developer position (Ingénieur de Recherche)](http://opendreamkit.org/2015/05/22/developer-position-paris-sud), starting in Fall 2015 for up to four years (filled).

-- A full time developer position (Ingénieur de Recherche), starting in Fall 2016 for up to three years.
+- A full time developer position (Ingénieur de Recherche), starting in Fall 2016 for up to three years (filled).

-- A part time project administrator position (Ingénieur d'Étude), starting in Fall 2015 for up to four years.
-We are investigating opportunities for joining with another European project to make this a full time position.
+- A part time project administrator position (Ingénieur d'Étude), starting in Fall 2015 for up to four years, recruited jointly with the European Open FET project MagicSky to make this into a full time position (filled).

 # Université Bordeaux, Talence